 A person affected by a decision may request that the Appeals Tribunal consider the Council's decision.
 The request must be in writing and must be received by the Council within one month of the date on the decision notification letter.
 The Council's leaflet explaining the decision-making and appeals procedures contains a form that can be used to appeal.

 Where the person affected previously requested that the Council revise its decision, and has received a reply from the Council regarding the request, the person has one month from the date the Council notified the outcome of the request to ask for their case to be considered by the Appeals Tribunal.

 In exceptional circumstances the time limit for requesting an appeal can be extended.
 The person affected must write to the Council giving grounds for not appealing at the appropriate time.
 A request for an extension of the time limit will not be considered if it is made 13 months after the notice of decision was issued.

 Tribunals are held locally.
-The Tribunals Service will write to the person to tell them of the date, time and place of their hearing.
-They will also be asked if they want to attend or whether they would prefer the Tribunal to consider their case without them being present, this is called a 'paper hearing'.
+The Tribunals Service will write to you to tell you of the date, time and place of the hearing.
+You will also be asked if you want to attend or whether you would prefer the Tribunal to consider the case without you being present, this is called a 'paper hearing'.

 If the Council or the person affected feels that the decision of the Appeal Tribunal is wrong in law they can seek leave to appeal to the Social Security Commissioners.